Together With Veterans Rural Suicide Prevention Program

 Veterans who live in rural America are more likely to die by suicide than urban veterans.

-Together with Veterans (TWV) was designed and is being implemented and evaluated to promote community-based suicide prevention in rural communities throughout the United States.
-TWV is a multilevel, evidence-based suicide prevention program for rural veterans.
-TWV is carried out via collaboration between the Rocky Mountain Mental Illness Research, Education and Clinical Center (MIRECC) for Suicide Prevention, the Western Interstate Commission for Higher Education Behavioral Health Program (WICHE BHP), local veterans, and other community participants.
+Together with Veterans (TWV) is being implemented and evaluated to promote community-based suicide prevention in rural communities throughout the United States.
+TWV is a multilevel, evidence-based suicide prevention program for rural veterans and those living in their communities.
+TWV is carried out via collaboration between teams at the Department of Veteran Affairs and the Western Interstate Commission for Higher Education Behavioral Health Program (WICHE BHP), as well as local veterans and other community participants.
 Through these partnerships, TWV supports the dissemination of best practices in public health suicide prevention to rural communities consistent with the goals of the National Strategy for Preventing Veteran Suicide.

 The TWV guiding principles are: